AlgebraicJulia/SyntacticModels.jl/docs/src/index.md

-# AlgebraicTemplate.jl
+# SyntacticModels.jl

 ```@meta
-CurrentModule = AlgebraicTemplate
+CurrentModule = SyntacticModels
 ```

-`AlgebraicTemplate.jl` is a Julia library for...
+`SyntacticModels.jl` is a Julia library for...